-Why Do People Like Built In Electric Fireplaces Anyway?
+Why Do People Like Built-In Electric Fireplaces Anyway?

-If you are someone that isn’t quite sure about electric fireplaces just yet, this section will help ease your mind.
+If you are someone who isn’t quite sure about electric fireplaces just yet, this section will help ease your mind.
 Before you learn what is so great about electric fireplaces, you need to understand what is so wrong with traditional fireplaces.
 Here are the common issues wood fireplaces suffer from: